snowkidind/code-samples/pollingExchangeApis.md

-# Polling Apis for Exchange Data
+# Polling Api's for Exchange Data

 When polling cryptocurrency exchanges for latest price information, you have several options towards integrating a trading bot.
 You can access most exchanges’ REST api, and get relevant last information quite easily, or you can (usually) get a web socket that contains the latest trades in a real time data stream.
 Further there are some services that poll all the exchanges and give you averaged real time price information or even specific exchange data through their api.